Supermodel Snatch Game: Episode

-Bob the Drag Queen, Derrick Barry, and Thorgy Thor receive positive critiques, and Bob the Drag Queen wins the challenge.
-Acid Betty, Naomi Smalls, and Robbie Turner receive negative critiques, and Robbie Turner is deemed safe.
-Acid Betty and Naomi Smalls face off in a lip-sync content to "Causing a Commotion" by Madonna.
+On the main stage, RuPaul welcomes fellow judges Michelle Visage and Carson Kressley, as well as guest judges Hadid and Iman.
+RuPaul shares the assignment of the main challenge and the runway theme, then the fashion show commences.
+The judges deliver their critiques, deliberate, and share the results with the contestants.
+Bob the Drag Queen wins the challenge.
+Acid Betty and Naomi Smalls place in the bottom and face off in a lip-sync contest to "Causing a Commotion" (1987) by Madonna.
 Naomi Smalls wins the lip-sync and Acid Betty is eliminated from the competition.